 Determinization of Büchi automata.
-Safra developed the first optimal 2 determinization procedure for Büchi automata in his seminal paper from 1988.
-His construction takes a Büchi automaton with n states and produces a deterministic Rabin automaton with at most $2^{\mathcal{O}(n\log n)}$ states and at most 2^n Rabin pairs (which needs 4^n acceptance marks).
+Safra developed the first optimal determinization procedure for Büchi automata in his seminal paper from 1988.
+His construction takes a Büchi automaton with n states and produces a deterministic Rabin automaton with at most $2^{\mathcal{O}(n \log n)}$ states and at most 2n Rabin pairs (which needs 4n acceptance marks).
 Researchers proposed several optimizations since 1988, some of them can take generalized Büchi automata on input, and some of them can even produce parity automata.
 Parity automata are more desirable for synthesis as solving parity games is more efficient than solving Rabin games.

 From the implementation point of view, we have two choices nowadays.
-For more than ten years, the tool ltl2dstar5 was a synonym for Safra's construction - it is an efficient implementation that includes several optimizations.
-In 2016, the authors of Spot implemented a determinization based on Redziejowski's construction6 that takes a Büchi automaton with marks on transitions on input and creates an equivalent deterministic parity automaton on output.
-The determinization in Spot also implements optimizations based on SCC and on simulation.7
+For more than ten years, the tool $ltl2dstar^5$ was a synonym for Safra's construction - it is an efficient implementation that includes several optimizations.
+In 2016, the authors of Spot implemented a determinization based on Redziejowski's construction that takes a Büchi automaton with marks on transitions on input and creates an equivalent deterministic parity automaton on output.
+The determinization in Spot also implements optimizations based on SCC and on simulation?

 Direct translations.
-The recent boom of direct translations of LTL into deterministic automata was started by Křetínský and Esparza and their construction implemented in $Rabinizer^8$ for the fragment LTL(F,G) in 2012.
-We have presented the translation of the previous chapter that works for a slightly larger fragment LTL\G(U,X) in the following year.
+The recent boom of direct translations of LTL into deterministic automata was started by Křetínský and Esparza and their construction implemented in Rabinizer for the fragment LTL(F,G) in 2012.
+We have presented the translation of the previous chapter that works for a slightly larger fragment LTL $\G(U, X)$ in the following year.
 Our translation is implemented in the tool LTL3DRA and it was the first translation that produced generalized Rabin automata with marks on transitions.
-At the same time, $Rabinizer\ 2^{11}$ extended the fragment even more to LTL\G(U).
-Finally, in 2014 Esparza and Křetínský finished their effort by providing a translation of the full LTL\frac{12}{2} that was implemented in $Rabinizer\ 3^{13}$ and improved in $Rabinizer\ 4$.
-All the translations have in common that the output automata have a generalized Rabin acceptance; LTL3DRA, Rabinizer 3 and Rabinizer 4 use marks
+At the same time, Rabinizer 2 extended the fragment even more to LTL $\G(U)$ .
+Finally, in 2014 Esparza and Křetínský finished their effort by providing a translation of the full LTL that was implemented in Rabinizer 3 and improved in Rabinizer 4.
+All the translations have in common that the output automata have a generalized Rabin acceptance; LTL3DRA, Rabinizer 3 and Rabinizer 4 use marks on transitions.

-- 1 Blahoudek, Křetínský, and Strejček (2013), - "Comparison of LTL to Deterministic Rabin Automata Translators", [14].
+Blahoudek, Křetínský, and Strejček (2013), "Comparison of LTL to Deterministic Rabin Automata Translators", [14].